reda-arab/reda-arab.github.io/_posts/2021-05-22-gathering-ressources.md

 I will update this post or create a serie of posts in the future to add/update the ressources.

-N.B. : I share ressources that I found useful and relevant only.
+N.B. : I share ressources that I found useful and relevant.

 Machine Learning ressources
 ======